Skaginn3x/framework/docs/functionality/motors.md

 ### Rationalization
 We have a plethora of
-use cases where precise motor
-speeds are not essential.
+use cases where explicit motor speeds are not essential.
 We also utilize a large range
 of frequencies, rpm's and gear